eduardoboucas/buildtimes/posts/2017-11-14-static-api-generator/2017-11-14-static-api-generator.md

   "revenue": 773328629,
   "runtime": 121,
   "tagline": "All heroes start somewhere.",
-  "title": "Guardians of the Galaxy"
+  "title": "Guardians of the Galaxy",
 }
 ```